*Updated October 2022 with a brand new template guide and more resources for further reading.

 |Site ready for testing/checking||DD-MM-YYYY|

-The agencies you are speaking to need to know your budget and your brief in order to tell you if they can deliver the project on time and within budget.
+The agencies you are speaking to need to know your budget and your brief in order to create a proposal that is reasonable and manages everyone’s expectations.

 Not outlining your budget is as silly as not outlining your deadlines.
 If you’re not upfront about your expectations, how can you expect your agency to be.